Check Dates

 What are the current Special Offers?

-Booking directly with us gives you and your Squad access to all of our awesome Special Offers; including Free Sniper Rifles & Squad Leader Perks, free Large Pizza Hut pizzas and 100 Extra Paintballs for all players within our ammo packages, plus much more!
+Booking directly with us gives you and your Squad access to all of our awesome Special Offers; including Free Sniper Rifles & Squad Leader Perks, free Large Papa Johns pizzas and 100 Extra Paintballs for all players within our ammo packages, plus much more!

 Special Offers »